pedroleitao-neo4j/canonicalizer/README.md

 Note this code was developed and tested on Linux with an NVIDIA GPU and CUDA.
 It should work as is on a Mac with an M1/M2 chip, but performance will be slow, especially if you have <= 32GB of RAM/NVRAM - this is not a reflection of the model or the code.
 In a properly sized production environment this will be orders of magnitude faster.

-If you have problems running `canonicalizer.py` because of memory constaints, try switching your Judge Model to:
+If you have problems running `canonicalizer.py` because of memory constaints, try switching your Judge Model in your `.env` file to:

 ```
 KG_JUDGE_MODEL=google/flan-t5-xl